 - Elementary processes and first corrections of quantum electrodynamics

+- Renormalization

 - Path integral formalism

-- Renormalization

-- Non-abelian gauge fields
+- Non-abelian gauge fields ★

+- Spontaneous symmetry breaking and the Higgs mechanism ★

-- The Standard Model \star
+- Structure of the Standard Model

 This course follows and partially covers Part I (field quantization, perturbation theory, Feynman rules) and Part II (path integrals, renormalization) of "An Introduction to Quantum Field Theory" by Peskin & Schroeder.
 If there is time, we close with a brief perspective on Part III (non-abelian gauge theories, standard model).